 I’ve been at this racket for a while.
 I’ve made my living identifying and exploiting casino and sportsbook inefficiencies for a long while now.
 In the process, I’ve become very familiar with how sportsbooks operate; who operates them; how they are regulated by various states and jurisdictions.
 I’ve put some of that knowledge into articles, like this one.

-However, I’m also constantly reachable via our popular and free Community Discord at Unabated.
+However, I’m also constantly reachable via our popular and free sports betting Discord at Unabated.
 If you haven’t visited, stop by and introduce yourself to the community.
 I’m always willing to answer all questions.
 Premium Members have exclusive topic channels and livestreams which provide even more access to our shared knowledge.
 Our Discord is a great way to find people just like yourself who are looking to build and grow as sports bettors.

 Sometimes the hardest part about getting started is actually getting started.
 We want to be your betting companion at Unabated.
 From our revolutionary simulators to our ultra-fast Game Odds Screen with unique integrated tools.
 We’ve got a lot of great things in the works that we’ll continue rollout to the betting public.
 Look around our site and get inspired about all the different ways you could be beating these sports betting markets.
 We want to turn that inspiration into your aspiration to become a strong sports bettor.
 Perhaps you’ll meet and organize your Oceans 11 inspired sports betting group here at Unabated.